Chicago police seek follow-up interview with Jussie Smollett

-Chicago police and representatives for Jussie Smollett weren't speaking publicly about the investigation into a reported attack on the "Empire" actor a day after authorities said the case had "shifted" and they wanted to interview Smollett again.
+Chicago police said Sunday they're still seeking a follow-up interview with Jussie Smollett after receiving new information that "shifted" their investigation of a reported attack on the "Empire" actor.

 The trajectory of the investigation "shifted" after detectives questioned two brothers about the attack and released them late Friday without charges, police spokesman Anthony Guglielmi said Saturday.
-He said police also reached out to Smollett's attorney to request the follow-up interview with him.
+He said police also reached out to Smollett's attorney to request another interview with him.

+Guglielmi said Sunday the interview had not yet been conducted.
+He declined to comment on published reports that police believe Smollett staged the assault or that a grand jury may hear evidence in the case.
+The reports cited unnamed police sources.

+"We're not confirming, denying or commenting on anything until we can talk to him and we can corroborate some information that we've gotten," he said.

 Sign Up and Save

-Note: This story has been corrected to show that the spokeswoman's last name is Kavanagh, not Kavanaugh, and that the first name of Smollett's character on the show is Jamal, not James.